-Three documents are required:
+Two documents are required:

 - NOAA Health Services Questionnaire (OMAO Form 57-10-01)

 All persons embarked aboard a NOAA ship must complete tuberculosis screening within the 12 months preceding project end date.
-All sailing personnel must also receive the COVID-19 vaccination and one booster.

 The NOAA Health Services Questionnaire and tuberculosis screening forms and COVID-19 vaccination record must be submitted to a ship's servicing MOC Health Services office 30 days in advance of the project start date.
 This allows time to medically clear the individual and to request more information if needed.
 The forms must be legible and complete.
 Unreadable or incomplete forms will be returned to the applicant.
 Late submissions may result in delayed medical clearance of sea duty past the project start date.